natyrix/Telecommunication-Industry-User-Analytics/README.md

 ### root folder
 - `requirements.txt`: a text file lsiting the projet's dependancies
 - `.gitignore`: a text file listing files and folders to be ignored
+- `.tellco_dashboard.py`: a python script for streamlit dashboard
+- `.multiapp.py`: a python script for connecting multiple streamlit apps
 - `README.md`: Markdown text with a brief explanation of the project and the repository structure.

 ## Installation guide